How to create a company password policy

 Password age

-Maximum password age is a controversial topic.
-Some feel that using the same password over an extended period increases the risk of compromise.
+Some feel that using the same password over an extended period increases the risk of compromise, so you should set a password expiration.
 If a threat actor already has your password, they may continually access information without you even realizing it.
-Even if your password is still secure, continuing to use it for months or years on end gives cybercriminals ample time to test different combinations until they figure it out.
+Even if your password is still secure, continuing to use it for months or years on end gives hackers ample time to test different combinations until they figure it out.
 To prevent this, many password policies include a maximum password age.
 Microsoft suggests a limit of 30 to 90 days, depending on the level of security you feel is appropriate for your organization.

 On the other hand, the National Institute of Standards and Technology (NIST) no longer recommends requiring regular password changes since users often select similar alternatives that are just as easy to crack.

 Minimum password age requirements are less common but may be more important.
 These guidelines dictate how long a password must be in use before a user can change it.
-Essentially, it helps prevent an employee from changing their password in rapid succession to bypass password history requirements and return to their original password.
+Essentially, it helps prevent an employee from changing their new password in rapid succession to bypass password history requirements and return to their original password.
 Microsoft recommends a minimum age of one day.

 Password length